MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction: Inference Engine Optimization

-\paragraph{Multi-Process gRPC} After optimizing both the model and the SGLang engine, we observed that request preprocessing in the Python gRPC service became the new performance bottleneck.
-Although the gRPC server is implemented with asynchronous Python, tasks such as request deserialization, feature decoding, and context construction remain constrained by Python's Global Interpreter Lock (GIL) and the single-threaded nature of the asyncio event loop.
-High request volume can exacerbate these bottlenecks due to contention on the event loop and per-request overhead, limiting throughput despite asynchronous I/O. To overcome this constraint, we implemented a multiprocessing server architecture that decouples the gRPC server from the SGLang engine.
-This design enables preprocessing and request handling to run across multiple CPU cores in parallel, while the SGLang engine executes independently.
-As a result, this architecture yields a 40\% improvement in end-to-end throughput.
+After optimizing the model and the SGLang inference engine, request preprocessing in the Python gRPC service emerged as the dominant bottleneck.
+Although the gRPC server uses asynchronous Python, request deserialization, feature decoding, and context construction are constrained by the Global Interpreter Lock (GIL) and the single-threaded asyncio event loop.
+Under high request rates, event-loop contention and per-request overhead limit throughput despite asynchronous I/O.

+To address this, we adopt a multiprocessing server architecture that decouples the gRPC frontend from the SGLang engine.
+Request handling and preprocessing are parallelized across multiple CPU processes, while the SGLang engine runs independently.
+This design fully utilizes multi-core CPUs and improves throughput by 40\%.